 At some point in life, most people experience some sexual issues.
 Sometimes these will persist and become distressing.
 Sometimes these are best resolved in individual therapy, sometimes as a couple, sometimes as a combination of these.
 It is not uncommon for couples to come in together for a few sessions then one or both partners decide to do some individual work (or vice versa).
 More common issues include:

 The internet and mobile phone apps have created wide availability and diversity of pornography and sexual opportunities providing an environment where pornography and problematic sexual behaviours are an increasing concern for many men and women of all ages, both in and out of relationships.
-Also, the degree of moral panic portrayed in the media is not particularly helpful.

 Indeed the technological changes may be viewed as a new sexual revolution, similar to the sexual revelation of the 1960s.
 Like all revolutions this is creating considerable social upheaval, both in the older generation, particularly in established relationships, and in the millennial generation of digital natives.
 In this time of change, many people are finding themselves in confusion and distress with few road signs to guide them.
 Indeed, many therapists are still catching up.
 That said here are some general guidelines of where to seek help: